0ddjob/Commodore_VIC20/Internal_8KB/PLD/README.md

 CS2 = VA13 * /BLK0
 ```

 The 6264 RAM chip has an active low /CS1 and active high CS2.
 The VA13 and /BLK0 signals are used to enable the 74LS138 RAM decoder in the VIC, so we re-use the same signals to enable our RAM.
-The 6264's /OE follows the /CS1 and are tied on the 6264 itself.<br>
+The 6264's /OE follows the /CS1 and is tied on the 6264 itself.<br>

 The RAM data bus (BD0..BD7) in the VIC is connected to the CPU data bus (CD0..CD7) via a 74LS245 transceiver.
-When /RAM1, /RAM2 or /RAM3 are asserted (via a 74LS133 NAND, output is high) the inputs on 74LS245 transceiver are disabled which isolates the RAM data bus from the CPU data bus.<br>
+When /RAM1, /RAM2 or /RAM3 are asserted (via a 74LS133 NAND, resulting in high output) the inputs on 74LS245 transceiver are disabled (active low) which isolates the RAM data bus from the CPU data bus.
+Thus our extra 3KB of RAM is isolated as the VIC assumes it would be on the cartridge which uses the CD0..CD7 bus.<br>

 If we want the additional 3KB RAM expansion to work (when enabled via the switch) then we want to de-assert the /RAM1 to /RAM3 signals to the 74LS133 which, in turn, ensures our RAM data bus remains connected to the CPU data bus.<br>